Australia’s Dream Tourer. 2020

 And what if this could be ordered directly from any Toyota dealership in Australia?
 The key goals are:

-- Rear axle moved rearwards by 300 mm or 500 mm to correct load handling issues.
+- Chassis extension to move the rear axle back by 300 mm to correct load handling issues.

-- Vehicle remains similar to original length, so lightly modified trays can fit, and fits in a standard parking space.
+- Vehicle remains similar to original length, so slightly modified trays can fit, and fits in a standard parking space.

 - State-wide ADR approvals in place.

-We see just two drawbacks from this design change, and that is an increased turning radius, and a marginal reduction in break-over angle.
-While we expect a better departure angle, the overall handling, ride on corrugations and stability is expected to be improved greatly.
+We see just two drawbacks from this design change, and that is a small increased turning radius, and a marginal reduction in break-over angle.
+The departure angle is reduced while handling, ride on corrugations and stability are all greatly improved.

-I will then add to this, a camper conversion with a number of innovative products, some not yet seen in the 4WD camp touring community.
-All to be revealed here soon.
+For my own use, I will then add to this, a camper conversion with a number of innovative products, some not yet seen in the 4WD camp touring community.
+That will happen from June 2020.
+All will be revealed here soon.

 New car supplied by: Grand Toyota Wangara.